tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-t-sql-tuesday-028-jack.md

   <img src="http://sqlblog.com/blogs/argenis_fernandez/TSQL2sDay150x150_thumb_2AA4EA0F.jpg" alt="" />
 </p>

-It&#8217;s T-SQL Tuesday time!
-The 28th installment is being hosted by Argenis Fernandez ([blog][2] | [twitter][3]), and his chosen topic is &#8220;Jack of All Trades, Master of None?&#8221;.
-He asks us, &#8220;Are you specialized?
+It's T-SQL Tuesday time!
+The 28th installment is being hosted by Argenis Fernandez ([blog][2] | [twitter][3]), and his chosen topic is “Jack of All Trades, Master of None?”.
+He asks us, “Are you specialized?
 On something?
 Or anything at all?
 Has that been a good or a bad thing?
 Why?
 Are you the SQL guy at work?
 Or the one who does everything?
 Do you code?
 And configure wireless routers at work also?
-If you had to pick one thing to specialize on, what would it be?&#8221;
+If you had to pick one thing to specialize on, what would it be?”

-(First, I&#8217;d like to congratulate Argenis on asking as many questions in one paragraph as I usually do.)
+(First, I'd like to congratulate Argenis on asking as many questions in one paragraph as I usually do.)

 Second, I don’t think I’m special.
 I mean, specialized. _Yes, that’s what I meant._